 Location: Al Anbar Province, Iraq - From left to right: Dustin Canestorp (Founder), John Eubanks, Ned Nobles, Ryan Lekosky, Briton Beck, Mark Dumas.

 JOIN THE REVOLUTION AND LIBERATE YOUR SENSES BECAUSE IF YOU DRINK BEER, YOU ARE IN THE BEER ARMY!

 FOOTNOTE: Sergeant Lekosky is shown third from the right in the picture titled, “The Crew” and I’m on the far left sitting.
 He was an outstanding Marine and I’m forever indebted to him for capturing this pivotal moment in time with a photograph (picture titled, "Shark Fin").
 Sgt “Ski” and I chewed a lot of dirt together in Iraq and I feel fortunate enough to have had the opportunity to serve with him in combat and call him a friend.
 Unfortunately, Sgt Ski was stabbed to death in his dress blue uniform on 31 October 2010 while escorting his wife in the French Quarter of New Orleans from the Marine Corps Ball.
 God bless him, Todd and all service members who have paid the ultimate sacrifice while defending our country.
-The Beer Army Foundation is a living memorial and tribute to them.
+The Bravo Alpha Foundation is a living memorial and tribute to them.
 We will not squander the opportunity that they have provided us, the opportunity to pursue our American Dream.

 Location: Jacksonville, NC - Craig Rooth showing off one of the first Beer Army logos from our early days of playing poker and drinking homebrew.